Thursday, January 05, 2023

 The former Archbishop, Most Rev. Jose Palma of Cebu was the homilist.

-The archdiocese was about to close the year-long Jubilee when super typhoon Yolanda came.
-On that fateful day of November 8, 2013 super typhoon Yolanda packing more than 300 km. per hour winds blew away the dome and ripped off the roof of the whole Cathedral.
-The Cathedral Rectory was also badly destroyed and the ARCIVU Hall was totally wrecked.
-In less than a year since its renovation, the Cathedral was destroyed more than ever.
+The archdiocese was about to close the year-long Jubilee when Super Typhoon Yolanda struck.
+On that fateful day of November 8, 2013, the powerful storm—packing winds of more than 300 km per hour—blew away the dome and ripped off the roof of the entire Cathedral.
+The Cathedral Rectory was also badly damaged, and the ARCIVU Hall was totally wrecked.

 DESTRUCTION CAUSED BY SUPER TYPHOON YOLANDA